calvinh99/calvinh99.github.io/about.md

 profile: happyluffy.jpeg
 ---

 Hi I'm a third year undergrad studying computer science at Stevens Institute of Technology.
 I am passionate about AI and its application to education.
-I hope to contribute to the optimization of learning new knowledge via deep learning.
+I hope to gain experience in AI research.

-You can find my github at [calvinh99](https://github/calvinh99/)
+You can find my github at [calvinh99](https://github/calvinh99/).